-Adrian Blasquez publikoval monitor, ve kterém se zabývá otázkou vojenské mobility a prohloubené evropské integraci v oblasti společné obranné politiky.
+Adrian Blazquez publikoval monitor, ve kterém se zabývá otázkou vojenské mobility a prohloubené evropské integraci v oblasti společné obranné politiky.

 Transport infrastructure policy is amongst the most compelling factors to be addressed to ensure that all means (air, road, rail, maritime and inland waterways) are available for dual-use and in all strategic directions.
 There are currently some existing incompatibilities that could constraint military mobility.
 For instance, the Baltic countries operate Russian gauge railroad tracks, whereas many other European states use standardized European gauges.
 Other physical barriers regarding infrastructure may be insufficient rail load capacity to bear overweight military vehicles or height clearance and weight tolerance of road bridges.